The Corean Chronicles: Detection of Talent

 Everyone with Talent can generally see Talent in other objects.
 The ability manifests as a perceived glow or aura surrounding the object.
 The color represents the nature of the talent.
 Talent mechanisms generally produce a black or silver glow, while individuals glow according to the nature of their talent and the power of it.
 The natives of Acorus, called Ancients, have a yellowish-green aura, while many Alectors have a purplish-pink aura, and talented steers have a deeper green aura shading to black.
-The Talented can often sense whether someone is truthful, and can sometimes read an individuals emotional state.
+The Talented can often sense whether someone is truthful, and can sometimes read an individual's emotional state.
 Individuals whose auras bear reddish streaks usually cause trouble sooner or later; they lack control of their baser impulses.

 Talent probes, essentially "feelers" or tendrils of invisible Talent can be used to examine areas beyond normal Talent detection, to manipulate the life force energy embedded or contained in objects, or to draw upon Talent energy from an open source, such as a Table or a ley line.